poponuts/poponuts/README.md

 <h3 align='center'><i>reach out to my :mailbox: poponuts@gmail.com</i></h3>

-- 🔭 I’m currently working on cypress
+- 🔭 I’m currently working on cypress and ci/cd scripting
-- 🌱 I’m currently learning k6
+- 🌱 I’m currently learning k6 and playwright
-- 💬 Ask me about NBA
+- 💬 Ask me about NBA and quality engineering
 - 👯 I’m looking to collaborate on https://dev.to/poponuts

 <!--